show menu

 Key points

-• Temporary protection can be an effective tool for ensuring fast access to protection and services without overwhelming asylum systems, however, it should not be used to discourage or prevent people from seeking asylum
+• Temporary protection can be an effective tool for ensuring fast access to protection, rights and services without overwhelming asylum systems, where other protection responses are unavailable or inadequate in the short term.

-obligations, in particular the 1951 Refugee Convention and/or its 1967 Protocol, or regional refugee instruments, such as when prima facie or more favourable protection is available and suitable, nor a substitute for the proper management of mixed flows
+• Temporary protection should not be used to discourage or prevent people from seeking asylum.
+It is NOT a protection scheme replacing existing international obligations, in particular under the 1951 Convention and/or its 1967 Protocol, or regional refugee instruments, when prima facie or more favourable protection is available and suitable.

-• Temporary Protection is NOT suitable if the stay becomes prolonged
+• Temporary Protection is NOT suitable if the stay becomes prolonged.

-• Temporary protection should not be structured in a way that encourages premature return
+• Temporary protection should NOT be structured in a way that encourages premature return.

 Post emergency phase